aymanabouhamra/LFI-PHP-App-Dumper/README.md

 | indexFile | This is the index PHP file / starting point | index.php | index.php |
 | www | This is the absolute directory on the server that is serving the PHP app | /var/www/ | /var/www/my-app/
 | output | This is the directory in which the PHP source code files will be saved in | output (in the current working directory) | /home/user/Workspaces/app/

+## Disclaimer

+This tool is developed specifically for penetration testers and cybersecurity professionals.
+It is intended solely for demonstrational and research purposes.
+The use of this tool must comply with all applicable laws and regulations.
+Unauthorized use of this tool for malicious purposes, including but not limited to unauthorized system access or data breaches, is strictly prohibited.
+The creators and distributors of this tool are not responsible for any misuse or damage caused by its use.
+Always ensure that you have proper authorization before conducting any security testing activities.